VILLA ROOFS and VILLA SAFETY

 Because many of the leaks in the Monaco units were located where the skylight is connected to the roof.
 In other words, many of the leaks were NOT actually roof leaks.
 The leaks were found at a gasket failure point where the skylights are connected to the roof.

-The Monacos also have another leak issue, There is a design flaw on the Monaco roofs we believe is called “The Cricket”, above the front door.
-We also have many leaks in that area because of the design flaw.
+Obviously, a small drain like that cannot handle all the water on the roof.
+Therefore, instead of going into the drain, too much water remains on the roof.
+Because of that design flaw, we have numerous leaks in that area.
 Since the overwhelming majority of our leaks are from Monaco skylight or cricket issues, that doesn’t mean the roofs need to be repaired or replaced.
-We’ll have a much better idea after the roofs are inspected, hopefully, later this year.
+We’ll have a much better idea after the roofs are inspected.

 Here’s where we stand today.
 We know the following: